- 19 Jul 2023

 2. Document configuration

 The below screenshot shows the list of users having access to a document configuration Contoso production.

 From the Scope column in the screenshot above, it is clear that the second user has got access to this application because that user is an account owner (Having complete access to Serverless360).
 The first and third user has got access to this application because that user was directly assigned a role to access this document configuration.

-Account owners and owners of the product can add any number of roles to the product.
+Account owners and owners of the module can add any number of roles to the module.
 A user-defined role is used to specify permissions in the context of document configuration.
 In simple terms, it determines who can do what in a document configuration.